sneakin/teslasintuition/code/quanta-1/README.md

 Make accepts a few options that control the simulation:

-  * RELEASE		Optimizes the code with -O3
+  * RELEASE=1		Optimizes the code with -O3
-  * WRAPAROUND_CUBE	Cubed universe
+  * WRAPAROUND=CUBE	Cubed universe
-  * WRAPAROUND_SPHERE	Spherical universe
+  * WRAPAROUND=SPHERE	Spherical universe
-  *

 Usage
 ===